hugoalh/scan-virus-ghaction/README.md

 #### `git_include_allbranches`

-`<Boolean = False>` Whether to include the Git commits which not in the default branch.
+`<Boolean = False>` Whether to include the Git commits which not in the current branch.

 #### `git_include_reflogs`